csonuryilmaz/heybot/README.md

   - If parameter is filled, `heybot` makes `git config` to modify `user.email` on the local branch.
   - It won't affect other branches, `git` projects or your global `git` configuration.
   - If desired, this configuration can be made by developer manually with `git config` at a later time, or global config can be used.
+- PROJECT_NAME= If you need to override project name for some reason, which is extracted from repository url, you can use this optional parameter.
+Project name is also used in branch naming.
+By default, when heybot creates local working copy (or in other words, local branch), it uses last token from repository URL as project name.
+For example;
+  - When `GIT_REPOSITORY=git@gitlab.kitapyurdu.com:root/cronjob.git` then
+    - created local branch is `$WORKSPACE_PATH/i$ISSUE/cronjob`, checkout branch name is `i$ISSUE/cronjob`
+  - If `PROJECT_NAME=CronJob` is given as project name in this case, then
+    - created local branch is `$WORKSPACE_PATH/i$ISSUE/CronJob`, checkout branch name is `i$ISSUE/CronJob`

 If you need to execute some commands when the local branch is ready, use below optional parameters for `ssh` connection and remote command execution.